MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/configure-network-firewall.md

 The internal firewall rules and network security group (NSG) must allow communication from SCOM Managed Instance virtual network and the designated domain controller/DNS for all the ports listed above.

 3. The SQL MI VNet and SCOM Managed Instance must be peered to establish connectivity.
 Specifically, the port 1433(private port) or 3342(public port) must be reachable from the SCOM Managed Instance to the SQL MI.
+Configure the NSG rules and firewall rules on both virtual networks (VNet) to allow ports 1433 and 3342.

-4. Allow communication on ports 5723, 5724, and 443 between SCOM Managed Instance (preview) and the virtual machine being monitored, and vice versa.
+4. Allow communication on ports 5723, 5724, and 443 between SCOM Managed Instance (preview) and the machine being monitored, and vice versa.

+      - If the machine is located in on-premises, set up NSG rules and firewall rules on the SCOM Managed Instance VNET; Also, on the on-premises network where the monitored machine is located to ensure specified essential ports (5723, 5724, and 443) are reachable.

+      - If the machine is located in Azure, set up NSG rules and firewall rules on the SCOM managed instance's VNET; Also, on the virtual network (VNet) where the monitored machine is located to ensure specified essential ports (5723, 5724, and 443) are reachable.

-5. Enable NAT gateway on the SCOM Managed Instance subnet.
+5. Enable NAT gateway on the SCOM Managed Instance subnet to download the System Center Operations Manager installer from Azure storage account and install.

 >[!Important]
 >To minimize the need for extensive communication with both your Active Directory admin and Network Admin, review  [**Self-verification**](/system-center/scom/scom-mi-self-verification-of-steps?view=sc-om-2022).
-The outlines the procedures through which the AD admin and network admin validate their configuration changes and ensure their successful implementation; thus, reducing unnecessary back-and-forth interactions with Operations Manager admin time.
+The outlines the procedures through which the AD admin and network admin validate their configuration changes and ensure their successful implementation; thus, reducing unnecessary back-and-forth interactions from Operations Manager admin to AD Admin and network admin.
+This saves time of AD admin, Network admin and System Center Operaions Manager admin.

 ## Next steps